dfds/dojo/workshops/crossplane-hackathon/katas/1/kata/README.md

 Default region name [None]: us-east-1
 Default output format [None]: json
 ```

-Then execute the following command to list provisiod:
+Then execute the following command to list provisioned buckets in s3:

 ```
 aws --endpoint-url=http://localstack.default.svc.cluster.local:4566 s3 ls
-2021-10-25 20:44:28 test-bucket
 ```

 ### 8. Upload and test a website

-Create html and upload it to the bucket:
+Still working inside the AWS CLI, create html and upload it to the bucket:
 ```
 echo "<html>hello from crossplane</html>" > index.html
 aws --endpoint-url=http://localstack.default.svc.cluster.local:4566 s3 cp index.html s3://your-test-bucket --acl public-read
-upload: ./index.html to s3://test-bucket/index.html
 ```

 Verify the bucket has the html file:
 ```
 aws --endpoint-url=http://localstack.default.svc.cluster.local:4566 s3api head-object --bucket your-test-bucket --key index.html
-{
-"LastModified": "2021-10-21T11:52:01+00:00",
-"ContentLength": 35,
-"ETag": "\"b785e6dedf26b0acefc463b9f12a74df\"",
-"ContentType": "text/html",
-"Metadata": {}
-}

-curl localstack.default.svc.cluster.local:4566/test-bucket/index.html
+curl localstack.default.svc.cluster.local:4566/your-test-bucket/index.html
-<html>hello from crossplane</html>
 ```

 ### 12. Cleanup resources

 We should clean up resources so that we do not incur any unnecessary costs

-Use the AWS CLI window that you started in step 8 to delete all objects from inside the bucket
+Using the AWS CLI window that you started in step 8 to delete all objects from inside the bucket
 ```
 aws s3 rm --endpoint-url=http://localstack.default.svc.cluster.local:4566 s3://your-test-bucket --recursive
 ```

-Delete the bucket using the manifest
+Now outside of the AWS CLI and back in our desktop prompt, delete the bucket using the manifest
 ```
 kubectl delete bucket your-test-bucket
 ```